Vincent-Kanzi/Vincent-Kanzi.github.io/README.md

 ## CV Reflection

 I needed to create a professional online CV that could easily be shared and published digitally.
 My task was to convert my traditional CV into Markdown format while keeping it clean, structured, and professional.
 I did research and used Markdown syntax such as headings, bullet points, links, and sections to organize my personal information, education, work experience, technical skills, and references.
-As a result, I created a well-formatted digital CV that can be hosted online through GitHub, while also improving my Markdown writing and formatting skills.
+As a result, I created a well formatted digital CV that can be hosted online through GitHub, while also improving my Markdown writing and formatting skills.

 ---